Syria Says U.S. Strikes Within Its Borders

 INSKEEP: So we know that the US is concerned about what's going on inside Syria.
 We do not have confirmation that American forces crossed the border.
 What are the Syrians saying?

 FLINTOFF: Well, last night the Syrian foreign affairs ministry called in both the US and Iraqi representatives.
 The charge d'affaires called them in to the foreign ministry and in diplomatic language demanded an explanation for this.
 Then today Syria's press attache in London, a man named Jihad Makdissi, gave an interview to the BBC in which his language was much more emphatic.

-Mr. JIHAD MAKDISSI (Syrian Press Attache, London): Britain and the US - the US, let me say in particular - is a permanent member of the Security Council.
+JIHAD MAKDISSI: Britain and the US - the US, let me say in particular - is a permanent member of the Security Council.
 So it's outrageous crime for a country who's responsible to maintain peace and security in the whole world to act this way.